Evan-Codes88/CI-CD-api/WORKFLOWS_HELP.md

   - Attempt to call the target API to fetch data (up to 3 retries, 5-second delay between attempts).
   - If API call succeeds, process and store data in a database.
   - If API call fails after retries, use cached data as a fallback and log the error.
-  - If data is critical (e.g., financial data), send an approval request to a manager via email.
+  - If data is critical (e.g. financial data), send an approval request to a manager via email.
   - Wait for manager approval (manual step) before proceeding.
   - Notify the team via Slack with sync status.
 - **Outcome**: Ensures reliable data syncing with robust error handling and human oversight for critical operations.